git-pull/tao-of-tmux/manuscript/09-command-line-kungfu.md

 ## Targets {#targets}

-If a command allow target specification, it's usually done through `-t`.
+If a command allows target specification, it's usually done through `-t`.

 Think of targets as tmux's way of specifying a [unique key](https://en.wikipedia.org/wiki/Unique_key) in a relational database.